 Frequently Asked Questions on Gift Taxes

 Below are some of the more common questions and answers about Gift Tax issues.
-The laws on Estate and Gift Taxes are considered to be some of the most complicated in the Internal Revenue Code.
-For further guidance, we strongly recommend that you visit with an estate tax practitioner (Attorney or CPA) who has considerable experience in this field.
-You may also find additional information in Publication 950 or some of the other forms and publications offered on our Forms Page.
+You may also find additional information in Publication 559 or some of the other forms and publications offered on our Forms Page.
 Included in this area are the instructions to Forms 706 and 709.
 Within these instructions, you will find the tax rate schedules to the related returns.
 If the answers to your questions can not be found in these resources, we strongly recommend visiting with a tax practitioner.

 - Who pays the gift tax?

 - What is considered a gift?

 - May I deduct gifts on my income tax return?

 - How many annual exclusions are available?